Naylor RBI single in 7th, Indians avoid sweep vs Pirates

 Cleveland avoided a three-game sweep by the Pirates, who had lost 10 straight entering the series.
 The Indians have won seven of 10.

 The lefty-swinging Naylor sent the first pitch he saw from left-handed reliever Chasen Shreve to right, driving in Eddie Rosario to break a 1-all tie.
+Naylor, who had an earlier hit, was batting .189 against lefties and .277 vs. righties.

 The hit came after Pirates manager Derek Shelton pulled starter JT Brubaker (4-6) with two out in the seventh.
 The right-handed Brubaker threw just 76 pitches, gave up three hits and tied his career-high with nine strikeouts.